 3. Use GoReact—If you’re looking for an easy way to use video to your advantage, GoReact is the answer.
 By watching themselves present on screen and getting time-coded feedback directly from you, students can raise their self-awareness and hone their presenter skills simultaneously.
 GoReact is also a great tool for instructors to model positive feedback for students and moderate peer comments before showing them to presenters.
 It’s a win-win for everyone.

-If you’re interested in more content for communication educators, why don’t you try out our quarterly newsletter?
-Subscribe to Drop the Mic and check out our next article: 5 Trending Public Speaking Resources for Students.
+If you’re interested in more content for communication educators, check out 5 Trending Public Speaking Resources for Students.